knight-shade/DuckDuckGo-Python3-Library/README.rst

 DuckDuckGo-Python3

-A Python3 library for searching using the DuckDuckGo API.
+A Python3 library for searching using the DuckDuckGo API and full search via browser.

 Copyright (c) 2016 Abhishek Poonia <abhishekpoonia22@gmail.com>